canonical/observability/decision-records/2025-05-28--pyroscope-roles.md

 Pyroscope supports two deployment modes:

 - **Monolithic mode** (`--target=all`): runs all components in a single process.
-- **Microservices mode**: each component (e.g., ingester, distributor, querier) is deployed as a separate service.
+- **Microservices mode**: deployed as several processes, each one running a partition of the set of all existing roles.

 Although the [official documentation](https://grafana.com/docs/pyroscope/latest/reference-pyroscope-architecture/deployment-modes/) does not mention it explicitly, Pyroscope **allows multiple targets to be specified** in a single process (e.g., `--target=ingester,distributor`).
 This allows co-locating components as meta-roles and allows them to run in a single process.